-A coworker and I were recently talking about about how life is a continuation of Burdens and Blessings.
+A coworker and I were recently talking about how life is a continuation of Burdens and Blessings.

 She referenced a message that she recently heard of the same title by Joel Olsteen that talked about how the burdens help us find the blessings that we might not have noticed otherwise.

-Two girls driving through the night, getting a flat in the middle of nowhere, was not a a scenario that I wanted to experience.
+Two girls driving through the night, getting a flat in the middle of nowhere, was not a scenario that I wanted to experience.
 I’m also grateful that I didn’t have a tire blowout while driving with my family.

 I’m grateful that I have the ability to work hard to help pay for things too.
 I just like to pay for things that are more fun.
 Adulting is HARD!